 Waveforms in Reason

 This information describes the sounds and applications of the various waveforms available in Propellerhead's Reason Subtractor synthesizer.
-It is adapted from work presented on psylux.com.
-Subtractor offers 32 basic waveforms, only a few which are shown below.
-Visit the psylux website for full information, audible examples, etc.
+It is adapted from work presented on www.psylux.com, which, as of 2014-07, has gone away and become squatted; therefore, we offer a mirror that includes mp3 files of the various waveforms.
+Subtractor offers 32 basic waveforms, shown below.

 A theoretically perfect square wave alternates between two states, low and high, has pristine transition edges, and has an infinitely fast rise time, meaning the state changes instantaneously and with no other side-effects such as overshoot or ringing.
 This audio file is as near to a "perfect" square wave as Reason Subtractor is able to produce, and the graphic looks nearly perfect (except for the slightly slanted vertical lines which, theoretically, should be invisible and perfectly vertical indicating instantaneous change).